qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 server, it is not necessarily the case with the presence of in-network middleboxes that may alter the 4-tuple of packets (e.g., NATs).
 To further exphasize this flow asymmetry, QUIC embeds a path validation mechanism
-{{I-D.ietf-quic-transport}} that checks if an host can reach its peer through a given 4-tuple.
+{{I-D.ietf-quic-transport}} that checks if a host can reach its peer through a given 4-tuple.
 This process is unidirectional, i.e., the sender checks that it can reach its receiver, but not the reverse.
-An host receiving a PATH_CHALLENGE frame on a new 4-tuple may in turn initiates a path validation, but this is up to the peer.
+A host receiving a PATH_CHALLENGE frame on a new 4-tuple may in turn initiates a path validation, but this is up to the peer.